godotengine/godot-docs/tutorials/3d/fps_tutorial/part_four.rst

              Also, I do not (currently) have access to a Mac computer, so the joystick axes may need changing.
              If they do, please open a GitHub issue on the Godot documentation repository!
 Thanks!

-Next we check to see if the joypad vector length is within the ``JOYPAD_DEADZONE`` radius.
+Next, we check to see if the joypad vector length is within the ``JOYPAD_DEADZONE`` radius.
 If it is, we set ``joypad_vec`` to an empty Vector2.
-If it is not, we use a scaled Radial Dead zone for precise dead zone calculating.
+If it is not, we use a scaled Radial Dead zone for precise dead zone calculation.

 .. note:: You can find a great article explaining all about how to handle joypad/controller dead zones here:
           http://www.third-helix.com/2013/04/12/doing-thumbstick-dead-zones-right.html